MyNamesLex/All-Jams-And-Hackathons/README.md

 I've also uploaded the full project repo to the Open Source Jams folder in this repository.

+This game does have a few problems primarily with the player controller, camera controller, final navmesh baking and with hijacking enemies in the tutorial.
+The problem aspects with these mechanics were assigned to our technical artist, but they were ultimately not resolved.

 #### Key Challenges:

 Managing A Large Team [5 People]